WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

   **Examples**
   [warning] Not Recommended: 1500 records were cleared from the old directories. [/warning]
   [tip] Recommended: Freeing up some space in the old directories, almost 1500 records were cleared. [/tip]
 - When a number is followed by another numeral, use a numeral for one and spell out the other.
+  **Examples**

+- If one item requires a numeral, use numerals for all the other items of that type.
+  **Examples**

+- Spell-out indefinite, casual, and ambiguous numbers.
+  **Examples**

 ## Numbers as numerals